ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## updateCameraSettingFromJson

-Some detailed settings that can be updated from JSON string or file.
+There are Some detailed settings that can be updated from JSON string or file.
 [View JSON data template and explanation](#updatecamerasettingfromfile)
 To update from JSON string:

 Objective-C: